Rootways of the World Tree (@Internet)

 In the intricate network of the internet, BGP and MP-BGP serve as the deep-rooted pathways, connecting diverse networks across the digital landscape.
 These protocols, while essential for data routing, are susceptible to various vulnerabilities.
 Through direct manipulations like prefix hijacking and indirect exploits via other protocols, these roots can be compromised, leading to potential disruptions.

-Why is hacking BGP so attractive for nation state hackers?
+Or, Why is hacking BGP attractive for nation state hackers?

-Because BGP is the rickety Victorian plumbing of the internet — still doing the job, but full of leaky joints, no authentication by default, and everyone pretending it is fine until the pipes burst.
+Because BGP is the rickety Victorian plumbing of the internet.
+It is still doing the job, but full of leaky joints, no authentication by default, and everyone pretending it is fine until the pipes burst.
 It can give:

 1. Global control with local action: With one bad advertisement, you can reroute huge swathes of internet traffic.
 A single ISP fat-fingering (or a state actor deliberately injecting) a prefix hijack can drag banking, comms, or government traffic through your chosen path.
 Instant man-in-the-middle at internet scale.